Fiber vs. CO2 vs. UV: Which Laser Marker Should I Choose?

 Here's a brief overview of Fiber, CO2 and UV laser technology.
 We've also included some sample marking videos that highlight the strengths and weaknesses of each system.

-Fiber, CO2 and UV Laser Basics
+Overview of Fiber, CO2, and UV Laser Technologies

 Short wavelengths typically have more energy and a higher absorption rate than long wavelengths.
 As a result, a laser's wavelength affects its ability to mark certain materials.